mastodon/documentation/Running-Mastodon/PgBouncer-guide.md

 #### Configuring pgbouncer.ini

 Add a line under `[databases]` listing the Postgres databases you want to connect to.
-Here we'll just have Postgres use the same username/password and database name to connect to the underlying Postgres database:
+Here we'll just have PgBouncer use the same username/password and database name to connect to the underlying Postgres database:

 ```ini
 [databases]